|

 with Stenhousemuir for one season, the Club have now taken up residence on the very outskirts of Falkirk.

-that houses 4,200 supporters.
-It looks spectacular both close up and from
+affair, that houses 4,200 supporters.
+It looks spectacular both close up

-a distance.
-In terms of design it is probably one of the best new stands
+and from a distance.
+In terms of design it is probably one of the best new

-constructed in Britain for some years.
-It is two tiered, with a large
+stands constructed in Britain for some years.
+It is two tiered, with a

 windshields to either side.
-At one end is the North Stand.
-This latest
+At one end is the North Stand, which is a

-fans.
-The remainder of the East side and South End of the stadium are currently unused for supporters.
+of the East side is currently unused for supporters.
+At the South End of

 Kevin Dunn adds; 'The Brockville Ground has been demolished and been